 If you have a treasured recipe you’d like to share, please leave me a comment below.
 I would be honoured to recreate it, share it with the world and of course credit you.
 If you don’t have a recipe, I would still love to hear from you, even if it’s a simple hello from wherever in the world you are.

 I’d like to end by leaving you with my simple go-to recipe of kidney bean stew Lebanese fasolia.
+It's the meal I can count of for being quick, hearty and delicious.

 I hope to get to know you folk, and look forward to hearing from you.